• Home

 Carbohydrates are produced by the process of carbon assimilation, which is carried on by the combination of water, carbon dioxide, by the application of external energy, light, and chlorophyll along with the involvement of oxygen.
 The complete chemical reaction is labelled as photosynthesis.

-The general balanced reaction for Photosynthesis Formula according to Kamen and Ruban (1941) is
+The general balanced reaction for Photosynthesis Formula according to Kamen and Ruben (1941) is shown below

 Photosynthesis is the process of converting the energy in which solar energy is converted into the form of light which is used in the production of carbohydrate molecules.